Protests against Rodrigo Duterte: Paniqui, Tarlac, shooting incident

 Police Senior Master Sergeant Jonel Nuezca shot to death his two unarmed neighbors, Sonya Gregorio and her son Frank, in Paniqui, Tarlac, on December 20, 2020, at 5:10 pm (PST).
 The incident was reported to the police 20 minutes later and, at 6:19 pm, Nuezca surrendered at the police station in Pangasinan.

 The incident started when Nuezca went to investigate the Gregorios who were shooting a boga–an improvised bamboo cannon used as a noisemaker every December.
 Nuezca tried to arrest Frank, who appeared to be drunk.
 This led to a heated argument with Sonya, which culminated in Nuezca killing the two by shooting them at close range.
 According to Police Colonel Renante Cabico, director of the Tarlac Provincial Police Office, Nuezca was "off duty" at the time of the incident.
 The police called the incident an "isolated case."

 The incident was captured on video and spread online.
 Several netizens and celebrities condemned the killings on social media with the hashtags #StopTheKillingsPH, #EndPoliceBrutality, #PulisAngTerorista, and #JusticeForSonyaGregorio dominating on Twitter in the Philippines, as well as in Singapore and Dubai.
 Some critics also pointed at the government over the acts of impunity and human rights abuses in recent years.

 An indignation rally was done by numerous groups on December 21, 2020, at the Boy Scout Circle, Quezon City.

+Lumad killings and attacks on Lumad schools

+Lumad communities contend with extrajudicial killings and red-tagging.
+Defenders of Indigenous land rights, environmentalists, and human rights activists have also been harassed.
+Lumad students joined protests at Duterte's 2017 State of the Nation Address to condemn attacks on Lumad schools and the military occupation of their communities.
+Demonstrations were also held to protest the killing of Mindanao indigenous people, the killing of Lumad school teacher Chad Booc, and martial law in Mindanao.